topherCantrell/pixel-TopHat/README.md

 For the body of the hat I glued the four flexible grids to the foam curving the foam into a circle as I went.
 I cut holes in the foam for the wires to pass through.
-I glued the edges of the foam together to make a circle.
+I glued the edges of the foam together to make a cylinder.

 I cut the elliptical top from the foam.
-I shaped the ellipse to the short axis is the diameter of the pixel circle.
+I shaped the ellipse so that the short axis is the diameter of the pixel circle.
 I put the pixel circle in the center and filled the long axis in with short pixel strips.

-The brim uses 64 strips of 9 pixels.
-5 pixels stick out from the body, then folded to put 1 pixel on the edge facing out, then folded again with 3 pixels on the bottom.
+The brim uses 64 strips of 8 pixels.
+4 pixels stick out from the body, then folded to put 1 pixel on the edge facing out, then folded again with 3 pixels on the bottom.

 # Circuit